BogdanovaIV/galactic-showdown/TESTING.md

    ![User interface testing of the Home page](documentation/different-devices-home.png)

 - The Game page was tested on different devices be different users.
-Objects ook attractive and are displayed properly.
+Objects look attractive and are displayed properly.

    ![User interface testing of the Game page](documentation/different-devices-game.png)

 - The Leaderboard page was tested on different devices be different users.
-Objects ook attractive and are displayed properly.
+Objects look attractive and are displayed properly.

    ![User interface testing of the Leaderboard page](documentation/different-devices-leaderboard.png)

 - The Game Rules page was tested on different devices be different users.
-Objects ook attractive and are displayed properly.
+Objects look attractive and are displayed properly.

    ![User interface testing of the Game Rules page](documentation/different-devices-game-rules.png)

 __Compatibility Testing__

 The website was tested on different browsers such as Chrome, FireFox, Microsoft Edge.
-All objects function properly and display correctly.
+All objects function properly and are displayed correctly.

  - Chrome